A growing need

 Flexibility to learn while you work

 Practicing OTs can specialize in low vision rehabilitation through an online learning approach with an in-person clinical intensive.
-Twelve weeks of online instruction allow busy professionals to complete coursework around their schedule, while two weekends of in-person clinical training allow students immediate feedback while promoting skill competency.
+Sixteen credit hours of online instruction allow busy professionals to complete coursework around their schedule, while two weekends of in-person clinical training allow students immediate feedback while promoting skill competency.
 This program can be completed in as little as 18 months while you work full time.